Kush-Singh-26/3Sem-DS-lab/ds-assignment/questions.md

 ## A-3

-At a vaccination center, people make a queue.
-Due to space constraints, parallel queues are formed after the first queue is full, up to three queues.
-Queue size will be user-defined.
+In a vaccination centre people make queue.
+But due to unavailability of space in the same queue, people make a parallel queue (second queue following the first one), then people make another parallel queue (third queue following the second one) and further no queues can be made due to unavailability of space.
+The case has been shown diagrammatically below.
+The arrow shows the direction in which people can be added.
+The box shows the space available for waiting.
+The size of the three boxes is equal, where the size will be decided by the user.

 <img src ="./img/img-3.png">
 Modules: